schottsfired/my-custom-values/README.md

 # my-custom-values
 Example Custom Helm Values for CloudBees CI on AWS Quick Start

-DEPRECATED - in newer versions of Quick Start, HTTPS is not supported.
-Values must come from S3.
+NOTE: in newer versions of Quick Start, HTTPS is not supported.
+Values must be stored in S3.